Ostkontentitan/rxOracle/README.md

   <br>
   .scan(..., ...) works like the fold operator in kotlin collections and can be used to sum up the amswers.
   <br><br>
-  the idea is to tread no's as -1, yes as 1, maybe as 0 and just sum up.
+  The idea is to tread no's as -1, yes as 1, maybe as 0 and just sum up.
   <br><br>
   .sign (Int) can be used to easily compare the summed up result and map it back to yes, no, maybe
 </details>

 <details>
   <summary>Challenge 4b</summary>
-  getting the answering of questions into sequence is easy and depending on the solution might just require a call to .concatMap instead of .flatMap when doing oracle.ask.
+  Getting the answering of questions into sequence is easy and depending on the solution might just require a call to .concatMap(...) instead of .flatMap(...) when doing oracle.ask().
 </details>

 <details>